devanantpushkar/Assignment/README.md

 ---

-## 🚀 Key Features
+## Key Features

-- **📷 Intelligent Pre-processing**: Automatically handles tilted images, uneven lighting, and noise using adaptive thresholding and denoising.
+- **Intelligent Pre-processing**: Automatically handles tilted images, uneven lighting, and noise using adaptive thresholding and denoising.
-- **✍️ Handwriting OCR**: Powered by **EasyOCR**, capable of deciphering complex doctor handwriting and form data.
+- **Handwriting OCR**: Powered by **EasyOCR**, capable of deciphering complex doctor handwriting and form data.
-- **🛡️ PII Detection**: Utilizes **Microsoft Presidio** (backed by SpaCy NLP) to intelligently identify sensitive entities like:
+- **PII Detection**: Utilizes **Microsoft Presidio** (backed by SpaCy NLP) to intelligently identify sensitive entities like:
   - Patient Names
   - Dates
   - Phone Numbers
   - Email Addresses
-- **👁️ Visual Redaction**: Not just text!
+- **Visual Redaction**: Not just text!
 Uses bounding box mapping to partially obscure the original image where PII is detected, generating a "blacked-out" document.

 ---

-## 🛠️ Installation
+## Installation

 ### 1. Clone & Setup
 Ensure you have Python 3.8+ installed.